Vansh-JG/Animal-Recognition-Model/README.md

-# 🐾 Animal Recognition Model
+# 🐾 WildScan - Animal Recognition Model

 This project uses **deep learning** to recognize animals in images using a **pre-trained ResNet-50 model**.
 It takes an image as input and predicts the animal's name using **PyTorch** and **Torchvision**.